A city oozing confidence and style, as at ease in its modern shopping malls as in its traditional souqs.

 You’ll find top notch facilities and excellent customer service when you fly from Birmingham Airport.
 With shops and restaurants, as well as a range of other amenities such as lounges and a prayer room, our international airport has everything you need before you fly.

 The airport’s convenient location makes it easy to reach by every mode of transportation.
 If you’re travelling to the airport by bus, you can be dropped off right at the terminal.
 If you choose to travel by train, you will disembark at Birmingham International train station.
-From there, free and frequent transport takes you to the terminal in just two minutes.
+From there, free and frequent transport takes you to the terminal in just a few minutes.

 Those driving will find a choice of 7 car parks, which are all easily accessible from the terminal by foot or via a courtesy shuttle bus.
 Book a car park space online in advance and save up to 70%.

 If you fancy doing a bit of shopping before your flight, we’ve got lots of shops for you to browse.
-Browse our fashion stores like Superdry, Kurt Geiger and Victoria’s Secret.
-Visit The Watch Collection for designer and luxury brand watches, or head to Sunglass Hut for sunglasses.
-Boots has all your last-minute health and beauty essentials, and you’ll find everything electronic at Dixons Travel.
+Browse our fashion stores like Superdry and Kurt Geiger.
+Visit JD Sport, Sunglass Hut, InMotion and Boots for those last minute essential holiday items.